 Therefore, you must always compare the various DPs and their Demat Account opening charges and choose the best one for you.

-Some firms charge a basic fee, whereas a few DPs even waive off the AMC charge for the first year and start the billing cycle from the second year onwards.
+Some firms charge a basic fee, whereas a few DPs even waive off the Annual Maintenance Charge for the first year and start the billing cycle from the second year onwards.
 Each depository has its specific guidelines for charges.

-For instance, Angel Broking charges a flat rate of Rs.
-699 per year as their AMC fees and provide various value added services such as online transfer of funds via net banking and UPI, analytics and artificial intelligence based advisory for technical and derivatives trading ideas so to name a few services.
+For instance, Angel Broking does not charge any Annual Maintenance Charges for the first year.
+From the second year onwards, a monthly maintenance charge of Rs.20 + taxes is levied.
+Angel Broking provides various value-added services such as online transfer of funds via net banking and UPI, Fundamental research, and artificial intelligence-based advisory ARQ Prime for technical and derivatives trading ideas so to name a few services.

 SEBI has revised the Basic Services Demat Account – BSDA, from 1st June 2019 where there are no annual maintenance charges for debt securities up to Rs.
-1 lakh.
+50,000.
 Conversely, a maximum amount of Rs.
-100 would be levied if the holding is from Rs.
-1 lakh up to Rs.
+100 + taxes would be levied if the holding is from Rs.
+50,000 upto Rs.
 2 lakhs.

 DPs either charge a one time fee, annually or unless specified.
 Most of the times, this fee is paid directly by the company to the depository that is either NDSL or CDSL.